Skip to main content

 unbindAll

-Remove all bindings binded in this container.
+Removes all bindings in this container synchronously.
 This will result in the deactivation process.

 unload

-Removes bindings and handlers added by the modules.
+Removes bindings and handlers added by the modules synchronously.
 This will result in the deactivation process.
 See ContainerModule API docs.

-Synchronous version of unload.
+Asynchronous version of unload.
 Removes bindings and handlers added by the modules.
-Will throw an error if any module unloading would be asynchronous.
 This will result in the deactivation process.
 See ContainerModule API docs.

 GetOptions